-Kerberos v5, specified in RFC 4120 [13], is a three-party system and protocol to be used for network authentication.
-In this system there exists a trusted third party, to which all participants authenticate as shown in Figure 5.
+Kerberos v5, specified in RFC 4120 [15], is a three-party system and protocol to be used for network authentication.
+In this system there exists a trusted third party, to which all participants authenticate as shown in Figure 7.
+Kerberos is widely used in different operating systems to allow access to network domain services or to realize single-sign-on.